Belgrade Beer Fest

-Beer Fest Microsite will help locals and guests from abroad to get passes, check balance via Barcode and follow music line up in real-time, and watch festival on the website.
+Beer Fest Microsite will help locals and guests from abroad to get passes, check their balance via Barcode and follow the music lineup in real-time, and watch the festival on the website.

 All happening on multiple stages, in Belgrade, the capital of Serbia.